 Objective Definition OE.TRUSTED_USERS The administrator of the TOE is a trusted individual which will correctly configure and install the TOE in its operational environment by following the guidance documentation.
 The users of the TOE are trusted individuals that will not perform any malicious action trying to compromise the availability of the TOE.
 OE.TRUSTED_NETWORK_SYSTEMS The operational environment shall prevent the hacker from connecting any malicious devices into the local network of the TOE.
+OE.TOE_AVAILABILITY The operational environment shall protect the TOE against internal attacks trying to disrupt the availability of the TOE to intended users.
 OE.NO_PHYSICAL_ACCESS The operational environment shall protect the TOE preventing its physical access.
 OE.PASSWORDS The operational environment -more specifically the client or web service operating the TOE-, should comply with the password policy defined in P.PASSWORDS .